WE DO RECEIVE COMMISSION FOR PURCHASES MADE THROUGH OUR LINKS.

 A great little all-rounder, Philip the Pelican has a number of different features that make him a best buy.
 With multiple colours and patterns for visual development, textures for tactile development, a peek-a-boo mirror for facial recognition and an opening beak aiding cause and effect learning, Philip also has a handy hook, making him great for clipping to the car seat or pushchair on the move.
 He’s safe from birth and will keep your baby entertained for months.

-This soft, adorable Bunny Soother is perfect for your newborn baby.
+After a soft toy for you little one?
+This adorable Bunny Soother is perfect for your newborn baby.
 It’s a light colour whilst their eyes are still developing, and is made from a lovely tactile fabric for your baby to develop their senses.
 It’s suitable from birth, and strong enough to survive the test of time as your baby’s best friend.

 These bright little musical rings will keep your baby entertained for hours, both at home and on the go.
 They are colourful and chunky, with each ring providing different sounds and textures for your baby to engage with.
 Easy for little hands to hold, the musical rings are suitable from three-months-old.
 Our panel of mum testers also found the rings to be super durable, withstanding the inevitable falls from the highchair!